Indian EV industry squeezed of government funding

 However, there have been delays in disbursing funds as none of the approved applicants have received domestic value addition (DVA) certifications.
 Over 10 original-equipment manufacturers (OEM) applied for DVA certification, but their applications were rejected due to a lack of required documents.
 The testing agencies have not received the method for ascertaining DVA from the ministry.
 Without resolving the ambiguities around incentives, the future of the PLI scheme for the automobile and auto components industry remains uncertain.

-In addition to this, there have been reports of misuse of government subsidies for EVs, leading to the withholding of these funds.
 A report by the Indian Express in 2021 found that several state governments in India were struggling to verify the claims made by EV manufacturers and dealerships regarding the sale of EVs.
-There were also concerns that some dealerships were taking advantage of the subsidies by selling EVs without proper documentation.
+Some dealerships were taking advantage of the PLI subsidies by selling EVs without proper documentation.

-The government has taken steps to address these issues.
 In September 2021, the Ministry of Heavy Industries and Public Enterprises issued a notice stating that subsidies would be withheld if the claims made by EV manufacturers and dealerships were found to be false.
-The notice also stated that any entity found to be misusing the subsidies would be blacklisted from future schemes.